Healthcare expenditure statistics

 Healthcare expenditure can be analysed from three perspectives: the sources of financing; the healthcare functions that are financed; the providers of healthcare.

-Between 2012 and 2018, the largest increase in healthcare financing in five EU Member States (for example, in Romania and Belgium) was from government schemes while in eight more (for example, in Portugal) it was from compulsory schemes and saving accounts; consequently there were eight Member States (for example, Estonia) where expenditure from other financing schemes increased more than from these two large sources.
+Between 2012 and 2019, the largest increase in healthcare financing in five EU Member States (for example, in Romania and Belgium) was from government schemes while in nine more (for example, in Ireland and Portugal) it was from compulsory schemes and saving accounts; consequently there were seven Member States (for example, Estonia) where expenditure from other financing schemes increased more than from these two large sources.

-In terms of healthcare functions, in seven EU Member States (for example, in the Netherlands) the largest increase was for expenditure on curative and rehabilitative care, while in three others (for example, in Spain) expenditure increased most for medical goods.
-As such, in more than half of the Member States for which data are available (11 out of 21; for example, in Germany), the increase in expenditure on other functions was greater than for curative and rehabilitative care or for medical goods.
+In terms of healthcare functions, in six EU Member States (for example, in Romania or in the Netherlands) the largest increase was for expenditure on curative and rehabilitative care, while in two others (Austria and Italy) expenditure increased most for medical goods.
+As such, in more than half of the Member States for which data are available (13 out of 21; for example, in Germany), the increase in expenditure on other functions was greater than for curative and rehabilitative care or for medical goods.

-For healthcare providers, the largest increase in expenditure between 2012 and 2018 in nine EU Member States (for example, in Romania) was for hospitals, while in six more (for example, in France) it was for providers of ambulatory health care and in one (in Cyprus) it was for retailers and other providers of medical goods.
-In Sweden, the increase between 2012 and 2018 was quite similar for hospitals and ambulatory health care expenditures.
-Consequently, there were five Member States (for example, Estonia) where expenditure for other providers increased more than for these three large providers.
+For healthcare providers, the largest increase in expenditure between 2012 and 2019 in eight EU Member States (for example, in Romania) was for hospitals, while in seven more (for example, in Lithuania) it was for providers of ambulatory health care.
+In Sweden, the increase between 2012 and 2019 was similar for hospitals and ambulatory health care expenditures.
+As none of the countries reported the largest increase for retailers and other providers of medical goods, there were five EU Member States (for example, Estonia) where expenditure for other providers increased more than for these three large providers.

 While Tables 3 and 4 offered an overview of the three perspectives (sources of financing, functions and providers), the remainder of this article looks at each of these perspectives in more detail.